 Beads to track repetitions

-Stop watch to track seconds for drills or anything (how long does it take to do a page of theory?, etc.)
+Stop watch to track seconds for drills or anything (how long does it take to do a page of theory and other activities?)

 Post its to work on a specific measure; find the form and put each section on a post it; put hands together with whatever you see Play = hands together, R = RH, L = LH; covering up measures until the student can play the measures assigned (unveil the rest of the measures)

 Blank business cards to keep track of memorized pieces to play at the end of a practice session/IT.
 Having repertoire to play gives a musician a chance to perform for themselves and enjoy playing pieces already in their fingers.
 Being able to “Play by Heart” is satisfying.

 Practicing Article Click on this link for the best article I’ve read on practicing and motor skills.
 I didn’t practice effectively until I had to practice in front of one of my teachers.
 Unfortunately, I was 23 years old!
 I hope to help my students practice more effectively as they study with me to form good habits and problem-solving skills.

 Just a few things you’ll learn from this article: 1) repetition is crucial for learning.
 It cannot be “mindless;” 2) cramming doesn’t work for long-term memory; 3) sleep is also important; 4) chunking or smaller segments are more effective than long strands.